8 Rationality

 So rational belief is not identical to rationally having the dispositions that constitute belief.
 But nor is rational belief a matter of rational high credence.
 In this section and the next I’ll argue that even rational credence 1 does not suffice for rational belief.
 Then in the next section I’ll run through some relatively familiar arguments that no threshold short of 1 could suffice for belief.
 If the argument of this section or the next is successful, those ‘familiar arguments’ will be unnecessary.
 But the two arguments I’m about to give are controversial even by the standards of a book arguing for IRT, so I’m including them as backups.

 The point of these sections is primarily normative, but it should have metaphysical consequences.
 I’m interested in arguing against the ‘Lockean’ thesis that to believe p just is to have a high credence in p.
 Normally, this threshold of high enough belief for credence is taken to be interest-invariant, so this is a rival to IRT.
-But there is some variation in the literature about whether the phrase The Lockean Thesis refers to a metaphysical claim, belief is high credence, or a normative claim, rational belief is rational high credence.
+But there is some variation in the literature about whether the phrase The Lockean Thesis refers to a metaphysical claim, i.e., belief is high credence, or a normative claim, i.e., rational belief is rational high credence.
 Since everyone who accepts the metaphysical claim also accepts the normative claim, and usually takes it to be a consequence of the metaphysical claim, arguing against the normative claim is a way of arguing against the metaphysical claim.
+This section and the next argue that no matter how high the Lockean sets the threshold, their theory fails, since rational credence one does not entail rational belief.
+In Section 8.4 I’ll go over puzzles that arise for Lockean theories that set the threshold below one.

-The first puzzle for this Lockean view comes from an argument that Timothy Williamson (2007) made about certain kinds of infinitary events.
+The first puzzle for Lockeans comes from an argument that Timothy Williamson (2007) made about certain kinds of infinitary events.
 A fair coin is about to be tossed.
 It will be tossed repeatedly until it lands heads twice.
 The coin tosses will get faster and faster, so even if there is an infinite sequence of tosses, it will finish in a finite time.
 (This isn’t physically realistic, but this need not detain us.
-All that will really matter for the example is that someone could believe this will happen, and that’s physically possible.)
+All that will really matter for the example is that someone could believe this will happen, and it’s physically possible that someone has that belief.)

 Consider the following three propositions